-Also, team members couldn’t work simultaneously.
-You had to wait until the other party was done AND the file was handed back to you before you could make your own changes, comments or suggestions.
+Team members couldn’t work simultaneously.
+You had to wait until the other party was done and the file was handed back to you before you could make your own changes, comments, or suggestions.

 In Office 365, documents are stored on the cloud, so all team members can access the same document (not several copies of the same document) and then make comments, suggestions, and edits at the same time.
 Because there’s no waiting time and collaboration is done in real-time, projects can be completed much faster.

 In this cut-throat economy, you can’t afford to have any extended downtime.
 But that can happen when a disaster strikes.
-A malware outbreak, long power outage, fire, flood, or destructive cyclone can prevent you from doing business.
+A malware outbreak, long power outage, or even natural disasters can prevent you from doing business.

-Because Office 365 stores copies of your files in the cloud, they can be retrieved as soon as you have access to a computer.
-If your entire office (and the computers in it) is completely incapacitated, you can rent a couple of Windows-based computers, access your Office 365 files from there, and get back into business.
+Office 365 stores copies of your files in the cloud, which means they can be retrieved as soon as you have access to a computer.
+If your entire office (and the computers in it) is completely incapacitated, you can rent a couple of Windows-based computers, access your Office 365 files from there, and get back to business without a hiccup.